 The New Media Film Festival seemed like an outlier when it started in 2009, with their strange categories, web series, 3D storytelling, digital comics, now all of a sudden these phrases are the new normal.
 The NMFF is always looking to the future, challenging creators, the market and the audience to discover new storytelling.
 There are not many festivals pushing the limits.

 The City of Los Angeles salutes and celebrates …New Media Film Festival, a celebration of the intersection of new technology and storytelling….continues to bring together cutting-edge technology, innovative storytelling, and world-renown talent to the City of Los Angeles.
 Through caring deeds and steadfast ways, the New Media Film Festival has helped make the City of Los Angeles a better place in which to live and create.

 Totally great festival offered more than your average film fest.

 An outstanding festival to be a part of, with excellent organization and communication, and opportunities to showcase our shorts !
 Loved being a part of this film festival.

-New Media Film Festival is one of the best and best run in LA.
+New Media Film Festival® is one of the best and best run in LA.
 With so many different platforms falling under “new media” it’s refreshing to see a festival that understands that Content is King!
-And the Opening night VIP reception was a terrific networking opportunity that Alison Arngrim (Little House of the Prairie) took full advantage of.
+Alison Arngrim (Little House of the Prairie) & I took full advantage of the networking opportunities.